 Please note, if you enroll in the TIPP program you must pay your to-date amount as it's an annual program.

 Withdrawal or Cancellation

-- You may withdraw from the program by filling out the appropriate form available at the Town Office.
+- You may withdraw from the program by filling out this form (add link to TIPP Cancellation form)

 - The Town Manager may cancel a taxpayers privilege of continuing in the program if two consecutive installments fail to be honored in any year.

 - If you withdraw, or the Town cancels your participation in the program, the unpaid balance of taxes, if any, shall then be due and paid in full within thirty days and shall be subject to penalties normally calculated for unpaid taxes.

 - Any payments that are dishonored by the bank are subject to a service charge.

 Please advise us of any changes to banking information by emailing email@example.com.

 Before You File a Complaint